jmacdotorg/sweat/README.md

 A no-jumping mode is also available when you want to avoid stomping around on your downstairs neighbor's ceiling.

+### Lots of configuration options

+It's a command-line Unixish program, so of course it's far too configurable.
+Happily, its defaults should fit most needs...

 ## The Seven-Minute Workout

 If you're not already familiar with 7MW and its twelve drills, [this New York Times article may serve as an excellent introduction](https://well.blogs.nytimes.com/2013/05/09/the-scientific-7-minute-workout/).